SantoriniDave.com

 London Eye Maintenance

 If the London Eye is on your must-do list, be cautious.
-It often has a scheduled maintenance closure for a portion of January.
+It has a scheduled maintenance closure for a portion of January.
 Check official opening hours on their website before planning your day around a flight on the wheel.

 London in January FAQ